face-hh/lyntr/README.md

 First, we need to setup the `.env` file with the right secrets.
 - Rename `.env.example` to `.env`

-## Supabase
+## Database
-Firstly we have to setup the database.
+Firstly we have to setup the database we are going to use supabase here but you should be able to use any postgres databases.
 Head to https://supabase.com and **create an account.**

 ![New project](github-assets/supabase1.png)